 Dr Lynette Pretorius is an award-winning educator and researcher in the fields of academic language, literacy, research skills, and research methodologies.

 Unlocking meaningful insights from data starts with selecting the right analysis strategy.
 Each approach to data analysis offers unique pathways for understanding complex information, yet choosing the best fit depends on knowing what each method can reveal.
 In this post, I explore five key strategies: statistical analysis, content or document analysis, thematic analysis, phenomenological analysis, and visual analysis.
 By unpacking their distinct strengths and limitations, I explore how these methods empower researchers to make well-informed, impactful decisions tailored to their specific research goals.
+It is important to note that most qualitative data analysis methods require you to do qualitative data coding.
+You can read more about how to do data coding in this blog post.

 Statistical Analysis